demberto/PyFLP/docs/limitations.rst

 Although in my opinion, PyFLP has become way slower since I migrated to ``construct``, which provides a lot more benefits than what I did earlier.

+``construct`` has an opt-in compilation feature which although isn't usable for all kinds of structs, is available for most of them, which gived quite a speed boost for structs that occur a lot (MIDI notes, playlist items to name a few.)

+* Due to PyFLP's lazily evaluated nature, most delays don't occur upfront i.e during :meth:`pyflp.parse`.
+* Python enums are quite slow, to the point that adding the ``f-enum`` library patch, reduced parse time by 50%.
-The :class:`pyflp._events.EventTree` class is slow as well bacause of its need for ``sortedcontainers.SortedList`` which is implemented in pure Python.
+* :class:`pyflp._events.EventTree` class' need for ``sortedcontainers.SortedList``
+  which is implemented in pure Python.

 I am all ears if anyone has any suggestions on improving PyFLP's performance.